Falkland Palace: Last years as a royal palace

 When Anne of Denmark visited in September 1598 her bed chamber was hung with tapestry brought from Holyroodhouse.
+Rhenish, "Rence", wine was brought to Falkland for her.
 A French ambassador Philippe de Béthune, brother of the Duke of Sully, came in July 1599.
 The English diplomat Sir William Bowes was reluctant to come to Falkland, where James VI might show more favour to the French ambassador.
 Béthune fell ill, needing a surgeon and a physician to bleed him.
 It was rumoured he had been poisoned.
 He recovered and went on a progress with the king to Inchmurrin and Hamilton Palace, after James VI wrote to the Laird of Wemyss for the loan of his best hackney horse and saddle.

 In July 1600 herons nested in the park, and James VI hoping to have them "increase and multiply" forbade anyone to kill herons in neighbouring lands.
 In August a French acrobat danced on a tightrope in the palace courtyard for the king and the queen.
+According to James Melville, the display was intended to mitigate the Queen's feelings following the Gowrie House affair in August.

 James VI played cards with the English diplomat George Nicholson at Falkland in May 1602.
 In September 1602 Anne of Denmark and the Master of Gray entertained Anne de Gondi, the wife of French ambassador the Baron de Tour, at Falkland, while he went on a progress with the king.
 Lord Henry Howard noted that the Master of Gray had spent this time with Queen Anne and it affected the conceit of his writing style.

 David Murray became keeper of the garden, park, and Lomond Hills and was allowed to build a house on the site of the old castle, called the Castlestead or Nether Palace of Falkland.
 Lord Walden stayed for a night in August 1613.
 This house was inherited by the next keeper of the park, John Murray, 1st Earl of Annandale.
 The palace was occasionally used as a prison.
 In November 1608 James instructed David Murray to keep James Elphinstone, 1st Lord Balmerino, prisoner in the tower of the palace, for treasonable correspondence with the Pope.
 Balmerino was released in October 1609.
 After hearing Anne of Denmark speak of her love of Scotland, the Venetian ambassador Antonio Foscarini came to Falkland in September 1613.